csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

-We might hypothesise that reducing the amount of [render-blocking](/2024/08/blocking-render-why-whould-you-do-that/) CSS should help improve LCP—and that’s a sensible hypothesis!—but this is where my first point about atomicity comes in.
+We might hypothesise that reducing the amount of [render-blocking](/2024/08/blocking-render-why-whould-you-do-that/) CSS should help improve LCP — and that’s a sensible hypothesis! — but this is where my first point about atomicity comes in.
 Trying to proxy the impact of reducing our CSS from our LCP time leaves us open to a lot of variance and nondeterminism.
 When we refreshed, perhaps we hit an outlying, huge first-byte time?
 What if another